cvejoski/Supervised-Dynamic-LLM/README.md

 > This is the code acompaning the paper "The Future is Different: Predicting Reddits Popularity with Variational Dynamic Language Models".

-Large pre-trained language models (LPLM) have shown spectacular success when fine-tuned on downstream supervised tasks.
+Large pre-trained language models (LPLM) have shown spectacular success when finetuned on downstream supervised tasks.
 Yet, it is known that their performance can drastically drop when there is a distribution shift between the data used during training and that used at inference time.
-In this paper we focus on data distributions that naturally change over time and introduce four new Reddit datasets, namely the Wallstreetbets, AskScience, The Donald, and Politics sub-reddits.
-First, we empirically demonstrate that LPLM can display average performance drops of about 88% (in the best case!) when predicting the popularity of future posts from sub-reddits whose topic distribution changes with time.
+In this paper we focus on data distributions that naturally change over time and introduce four new REDDIT datasets, namely the WALLSTREETBETS , ASKSCIENCE, THE
+DONALD, and POLITICS sub-reddits.
+First, we empirically demonstrate that LPLM can display average performance drops of about 79% in the best case (103% in the worst case) when predicting the popularity of future posts from sub-reddits whose topic distribution changes with time.
 We then introduce a simple methodology that leverages neural variational dynamic topic models and attention mechanisms to infer temporal language model representations for regression tasks.
-Our models display performance drops of only about 40% in the worst cases (2% in the best ones) when predicting the popularity of future posts, while using only about 7% of the total number of parameters of LPLM and providing interpretable representations that offer insight into real-world events, like the GameStop short squeeze of 2021.
+Our models display performance drops of only about 33% in the best cases (82% in the worst ones) when predicting the popularity of future posts, while using only about 7% of the total number of parameters of LPLM and providing interpretable rep- resentations that offer insight into real-world events, like the GameStop short squeeze of
+2021.

 ## Installation